 But how?

-*Note: Don’t try these all at once!
-I recommend you pick one daily practice and one weekly practice to start.
-Then, once you get those going, you can add others.
+*I recommend you pick just one daily practice and one weekly practice to start.
+Then, once you get those going, add others.

 The songbook of the church must include the Psalms.
 While we can rightly add new songs, the Psalms have always been the Christian’s prayer book.
-We must learn to utilize these prayers and songs.
+We must learn to utilize these prayers and songs in our homes.

-So, I suggest you read the Psalms together as a family, just one Psalm a day.
+A good place to start is reading the Psalms together as a family—just one Psalm a day.

-My wife put together a one-page PDF of the Psalms (and Proverbs) so we can keep track of where we are in reading these together.
-You can instantly download this by clicking here.
+My wife and I put together a one-page PDF of the Psalms to help us—and others—keep track of where we are in reading these together.
+Instantly download this by clicking here.
 Once you download, print it off.

 Keep this sheet by your kitchen table, for example, and read a Psalm or a Proverb (or both) every day at breakfast.
 Or perhaps dinnertime will work better for you.